All Episodes

 Going against his own party.

-That's what that's what make Liberal Democrats happen.
+That's what make liberal Democrats happy.

-Of course it would make Liberal Democrats happy.
+Of course it would make liberal Democrats happy.

 Mike Murphy, Republican strategist, then said this about me.